openshift/console/README.md

 ./go-docker ./build
 ```

+The docker image used by go-docker is itself built and pushed by the
+script `push-builder`, which uses the file `Dockerfile-builder` to
+define an image.
+To update the go-docker build environment, first make
+your changes to `Dockerfile-builder`, then run `push-builder`, and
+then update the BUILDER_VERSION variable in `go-docker` to point to
+your new image.
+Our practice is to manually tag images builder images in the form
+`Builder-v$SEMVER` once we're happy with the state of the push.

 ### Compile, Build, & Push Docker Image
 Build a docker image, tag it with the current git sha, and pushes it to the `quay.io/coreos/tectonic-console` repo.